 The grant amount per project, in principle, is up to 10 million yen.
 The implementation period of the project is one year after the signing date of the grant contract.

 Countries eligible for GCGP are selected from ODA eligible countries and regions specified by the DAC list of ODA recipients.

 How to Apply

-If your organization satisfies the conditions described above and you want to receive GACGP funds in order to implement a project for the promotion of culture or higher education in an eligible country, you should submit an application form to the Japanese embassy or consulate in said eligible country.
-The application form must be accompanied by a detailed breakdown of the budget for the project, a map showing the project site, a feasibility study for the project, estimates for the goods and services that will be purchased by the grant (from three different suppliers), document introducing the applying organization (such as brochures) a copy of its regulations, and the annual budget of your organization.
+If your organization satisfies the conditions described above and you want to receive GCGP funds in order to implement a project for the promotion of culture or higher education in your country, you should submit an application form to the Japanese embassy or consulate in the said eligible country.
+The application form must be accompanied by a detailed breakdown of the budget for the project, a map showing the project site, a feasibility study for the project, estimates for the goods and services that will be purchased by the grant (from three different suppliers), the document introducing your organization (such as brochures), its regulations, and the annual budget of your organization.

 Flow Chart of GCGP

 When submitting your application form, please note the following points:

 - (1) In selecting projects for funding, the Japanese Government places a high priority on the impact and sustainability of the project.
 You must convince the Japanese embassy or consulate that your organization can manage the project well.
 A detailed description of the past achievements of your organization will therefore be helpful.

 - (2) The Japanese Government cannot provide funds for salaries and other operating expenses.
 The operating expenses from the implementation of the project shall therefore be independently financed by your organization.
 In order to convince the embassy that you can manage the project well, you must show that your organization has sufficient funds to cover running expense.

 - (3) Pro forma estimates must be submitted for each budget item so that the embassy or consulate can ensure value for money of the project.
 Whenever possible, you should submit estimates from three different suppliers.